johnridesabike/bikewalklife/posts/2022/06/my-video-of-a-truck-s-dangerous-pass-went-viral.md

 ## What does “viral” mean?
 Here’s some context.

 Viral for me is not necessarily viral for everyone.
-In the TikTok world, popular videos get millions of views, not thousands.
-Most of my videos get a few hundred views.
+In the TikTok world, the most popular videos get millions of views.
+Most of my videos get a few hundred.
 Occasionally, one gets lucky and reaches a few thousand.
 Here’s a chart from my video view statistics:

 ![A bar chart depicting video views over time.
 A few small bars are on the left and large bars are on the right, showing peak views at 30K in one day.](https://res.cloudinary.com/bike-walk-life/image/upload/t_md_body_retina/f_auto,q_auto/v1654374600/2022/Screen_Shot_2022-06-04_at_2.05.02_PM_fjlkm2.png)